Rum Review: Coruba NPU and Coruba 7 year old.

 But before we get (finally) to the review part we need to get one thing straight; there’s Coruba rum and there’s Coruba rum.
 Huh?
 In 1889 a Swiss company called Compagnie Rhumière de Bâle was founded to bring Jamaican rums to Europe.
 At some point (details are sketchy) some distribution rights were sold off the end result of which is that some Coruba is owned by Campari.
 This Coruba is distributed in the US market (and some others) and includes a dark rum along the lines of Myers’s that is a popular choice with American Tiki-heads that is said to have a strong molasses flavour (I’ve not yet had a chance to try any).
 However in Europe we get a completely different Coruba, still owned, blended and bottled by the original company which has a completely different flavour.
 Both Coruba variants are Jamaican rums made and aged by (as I understand) J. Wray & Nephew and both are really quite inexpensive if a bit tricky to find.
 I’m going to be talking about the European Corubas here so be aware that these rums may not be available in your region.

 First up, Coruba NPU* (left).
 The very normal screw cap bottle has a super cheesy label with I would have thought were some iffy racially stereotypical design details – all the more surprising as this is a very recently redesigned label.
 It comes wrapped in a loose dried grass web which is a nice touch that is normally only found on higher end rums.
 Which brings us to the price.
 At just €14/700ml this is one of the cheapest bottles to grace my rum shelf.
 At 40% ABV it is a long way from the strength of Smith & Cross yet has a very similar flavour profile.
-If anything it has even more of the fruity elements although it’s not quite as elegant or punchy – but then it’s almost half the price and it still delivers that classic funk flavour to a cocktail so I can forgive it for being a little rough around the edges, especially at this price!
+If anything it has even more of the fruity elements although it’s not quite as elegant or punchy – but then it’s almost half the price and it still delivers that classic funk flavour to a cocktail so I can forgive it for being a little rough around the edges.
 I’ve a feeling there might have been a slight change in the flavour along with the newer labeling but I can’t confirm that as I neglected to hang on to some of the previous style (rookie error!).
 If true it’s not major just a slightly less aggressive funkiness but without a side by side comparison I admit I could be mistaken.
 Coruba NPU is my “secret weapon” which I deploy as one of the mix of rums in my Navy Grog, Jet Pilot, Zombie or, indeed, any time a gold rum is called for and I feel like funkin’ it up a bit.
 It also represents an excellent introduction to this style of Jamaican rum for the uninitiated funkster.
 Largely due to the excellent value for money Coruba NPU scores a straight:

 Coruba 7 year old solera.